 What credentials are required to work as a surgical assistant?

-- Graduates are eligible to sit for a certification exam through The National Board of Surgical Technology and Surgical Assisting to become a Certified Surgical Assistant (CSA).
+- Individuals may sit for a certification exam through The National Board of Surgical Technology and Surgical Assisting to become a Certified Surgical First Assistant (CSFA).
 See nbstsa.org for more information.

 How is the program designed?

 - The program combines classroom, laboratory, and clinical learning experiences.

 - Laboratory experiences will be held on campus at Mercy Medical Center.

 - Clinical experiences are provided at area hospitals and surgery centers in Stark and surrounding counties.
 Students are required to complete a specified number and types of cases per clinical rotation.